ingernet/ingernet.github.io/_posts/2021-05-27-cloud-sql-backups.md

 ---

 ## TL;DR ##
 GCP has a collection of sharp edges in their Cloud SQL offering, most notably surrounding their backup processes.
-The workaround for this is to use your CI/CD solution to manually back up your Cloud SQL instance to a Cloud Storage bucket.
+The workaround for this is to use your CI/CD solution to manually back up your Cloud SQL instance's databases to a Cloud Storage bucket.

 ## What's the point of a backup? ##